-That is why we asked our experts to choose their top 2 minerals they recommend for bone health.
-While there are a matrix of minerals that contribute to positive bone-building, we wanted to give you two to focus on.
+That is why we asked these popular experts and Bone Health Superheroes to choose their top 2 minerals they recommend for bone health.
+While there is a matrix of minerals that contribute to positive bone-building, we wanted to give you two to focus on.

 In the explanations below from our experts, you will read minerals you probably know about, as well as minerals you might not have thought contributed to bone health.
 Read on to find out what they are: